SinisterSpatula/RetroflagGpiGuides/LakkaGeneralGuides.md

 * The only SNES emulator present is `lr-snes9x2002`.
 You might want to get `lr-snes9x2005` as well to emulate **Super Mario World** at full speed without graphical glitches.
 * The current build of `lr-prboom` comes with demo support and native music playback, but also retains the floor/ceiling texture warping bug.
 * The `lr-fuse` core on Lakka crashes whenever savestates are used.
 Keep in mind that, as of this writing, this is a bug present in **every** version of Lakka.
-* The `lr-dosbox core` is not present, but it runs a handful of early DOS games.
+* The `lr-dosbox` core is not present, but it runs a handful of early DOS games.
 * The `lr-pokemonmini` core is not present, but runs every game at full speed.
+* The `lr-prboom` core on Lakka doesn't come with tracker music, but otherwise works as intended.

-Either of those can be supplied from a RetroPie image, as long as the package is prefixed with an `lr-`.
+Either of those can be supplied from a RetroPie image (which was made ***specifically*** for Raspberry Pi 0 or 1, other builds simply won't work), as long as the package is prefixed with an `lr-`.
+All new cores should be placed in the `/storage/cores` and, as long as the core's respective `.info` file is present, Lakka will associate the ROMs with the emulator those work in.

 ## Support Thread
 [Go here for help](https://www.facebook.com/groups/401660300458844/)